 # How it works

 Users are required to solve 30 tasks that take them through the basic constructs of the programming language of their choice.
 The tasks are designed in such a way that the complexity increases as users progress through the tasks.
-Users can't move forward until the current task is completed.
-Previously submitted tasks can be viewed as desired by the user but can't be worked on again.
+One can't move forward until the current task is completed.
+Previously submitted tasks can be viewed if he/she wants but can't be worked on again.

 teachcodeexpects you to have a GitHub account.
 Make sure that you create one if that's not the case.